CRZ-Technology/OpenSSD-OpenChannelSSD/README.md

 Daisy Directory

+           - DOC - documents about Daisy

            - NVMe - LPDDR4 - NVMe source on Daisy board, PS LPDDR4 DRAM is used for NVMe storage(1GB).
                   - MIG    - NVMe source on Daisy board, MIG DDR4 DIMM is used for NVMe storage(64GB).

            - M.2_MIG_PCIe - M.2 / MIG / PCIe test project on Daisy board

 DaisyPlus Directory

+          - DOC - documents about DaisyPlus

           - NVMe - LPDDR4 - LPDDR4_A - NVMe source on DaisyPlus board(LPDDR4_A), PS LPDDR4 DRAM is used for NVMe storage(1GB).
                           - LPDDR4_B - NVMe source on DaisyPlus board(LPDDR4_B), PS LPDDR4 DRAM is used for NVMe storage(1GB).